 Woman mostly, though I aspire to broaden my audience over time.
 But for now, I stick with female readers.
 Ages 18-50, depending on the material.

 What do you read?
 Who do you like?

 I’m a picky girl, and the hunt for the perfect novel is a struggle for me.
 I prefer satire and dark fiction.
 Paula Bomer’s Inside Madeleine, Bret Easton Ellis’ American Psycho, Tom Perrotta’s Little Children, Tawni O’Dell’s Back Roads.
-Alissa Nutting is a recent favorite of mine.
+I’m a big fan of Alissa Nutting.
 Also, anything featured on Emily Books—those reads are always right up my alley.

 50% of my book shelf is non-fiction (the way it should be, people!).
 Patti Smith’s Just Kids, The Diving Bell and the Butterfly, Please Kill Me: The Uncensored Oral History of Punk, Susan Sontag’s On Photography, Diablo Cody’s Candy Girl: A Year in the Life of an Unlikely Stripper, Art & Fear: Observations on the Perils of Artmaking